publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s421.md

 [Pub.
 L. 98–460, § 9(a)(2)][/us/pl/98/460/s9/a/2], Oct.
 9, 1984, [98 Stat.
 1805][/us/stat/98/1805], provided that:

-> “The Secretary of Health and Human Services shall prescribe regulations required under section 221(j) of the Social Security Act \[subsec. (j) of this section\] not later than 180 days after the date of the enactment of this Act \[Oct.
+> “The Secretary of Health and Human Services shall prescribe regulations required under section 221(j) of the Social Security Act \[[42 U.S.C.
+421(j)][/us/usc/t42/s421/j]\] not later than 180 days after the date of the enactment of this Act \[Oct.
 9, 1984\].”

  __Frequency of Continuing Eligibility Reviews__

 [Pub.
 L. 98–460, § 15][/us/pl/98/460/s15], Oct.
 9, 1984, [98 Stat.
 1808][/us/stat/98/1808], provided that:

 > “The Secretary of Health and Human Services shall promulgate final regulations, within 180 days after the date of the enactment of this Act \[Oct.
-9, 1984\], which establish the standards to be used by the Secretary in determining the frequency of reviews under section 221(i) of the Social Security Act \[subsec. (j) of this section\].
+9, 1984\], which establish the standards to be used by the Secretary in determining the frequency of reviews under section 221(i) of the Social Security Act \[[42 U.S.C.
+421(j)][/us/usc/t42/s421/j]\].
 Until such regulations have been issued as final regulations, no individual may be reviewed more than once under section 221(i) of the Social Security Act.”

  __Travel Expenses for Medical Examinations, Reconsideration Interviews, and Proceedings Before Administrative Law Judges__